MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/hyper-v/Add-VMRemoteFx3dVideoAdapter.md

 ```

 ## DESCRIPTION
-The **Add-VMRemoteFx3dVideoAdapter** cmdlet adds a RemovteFX video adapter in a virtual machine.
+The **Add-VMRemoteFx3dVideoAdapter** cmdlet adds a RemoteFX video adapter in a virtual machine.

 ## EXAMPLES